 Two Angels in Anatolia

 Sometimes the most poignant gifts of travel are the most unexpected, and sometimes innocence is the key that unlocks a transformative travel experience.
 This premise is at the heart of Lonely Planet’s engaging anthology An Innocent Abroad, which presents 35 tales of life-changing trips by acclaimed and emerging writers.
-In the coming months, Wanderlust will be presenting a series of excerpts from this collection, beginning with today’s poignant tale of fear and redemption on a rural road in Turkey, written and illustrated by world-wandering writer and artist Candace Rose Rardon.
+In the coming months, Wanderlust will be presenting a series of excerpts from this collection, beginning with today’s poignant tale of fear and redemption on a rural road in Türkiye (formerly Turkey) written and illustrated by world-wandering writer and artist Candace Rose Rardon.

-When I decided to walk the Evliya Çelebi Way, a 220-mile trail across northwest Turkey, named after the 17th-century Ottoman traveler whose pilgrimage to Mecca it follows, I didn’t exactly stop and consider whether doing so as a woman on my own would be safe.
+When I decided to walk the Evliya Çelebi Way, a 220-mile trail across northwest Türkiye, named after the 17th-century Ottoman traveler whose pilgrimage to Mecca it follows, I didn’t exactly stop and consider whether doing so as a woman on my own would be safe.

 I did question if my decision not to purchase a pricey GPS in Istanbul beforehand was foolhardy – the authors of the only guidebook to the route had deemed the item “essential,” after all – but for the most part, there was little that gave me pause before embarking on the journey.
 Not the fact that my backpack tipped the scales at nearly half my own body weight; nor the fact that sleeping alone in a tent along a mountainous path might prove more frightening than fun; nor the fact that I spoke no Turkish and would be passing through remote villages where my chances of coming across anyone who spoke English were incredibly slim.
 In fact, my only real concern on the day I left Istanbul had been finding an appropriate pair of waterproof trousers to wear on the trail.